Bocas Del Toro

 Coiba National Park

-The snake in the gallery is a fer-de-lance, or an equis, as the locals call it.
+The snake in the gallery is a fer-de-lance, or an equis, as the locals call it for the X shaped pattern down their backs.
 I came about 6 inches away from stepping on it while wearing flip flops.
 From what I've read, I would have needed a trip to the hospital to avoid losing my foot or leg.
 Isla Rancheria is about 2 hours from the mainland by boat, and I have no idea where the nearest hospital is from the port.
 Luckily, the snake didn't strike and I got some fun photos out of it.

 Our time in Panama ended in Coiba National Park where we stayed on Isla Rancheria, which is conveniently for sale, if any of you are interested.
 The island of Coiba is the largest island in the Eastern Tropical Pacific.
 It remains untouched largely due to the fact that it previously housed a prison that over the years was used for political prisoners and the worst of the worst criminals.